Indrani (film): Production

 During the recording of the songs, composer Nachiketa Ghosh decided that he will include a Hindi song in the film, which he wished to be sung by Mohammed Rafi.
 The idea seemed improbable at first because nobody was sure whether Rafi was going to sing in a Bengali film.

-Eventually Hemant Kumar took the responsibility as he was already a big name in Bombay.
+Eventually Hemanta Mukherjee took the responsibility as he was already a big name in Bombay.
 He took Nachiketa to Rafi's house, who liked the tune instantly upon listening to it.
 But when he heard that only a maximum of five hundred rupees was possible for the playback, he hesitated.
-Then, as the duo were about to leave empty-handed, Rafi called them back and declared that he will render the song for free!
+As Mukherjee and Ghosh were about to leave empty-handed, Rafi called them back and declared that he will render the song for free.